gbraad/fedora-modularity/source/architecture/versioning/properties.rst

 long as any claimed backwards compatibility is preserved.

-We do need to be concerned about whether 3rd-party application certification is expected to be preserved when such an application depends on a module’s version branch containing rebased packages.
+We do need to be concerned about whether 3rd-party application "certification" is expected to be preserved when such an application depends on a module’s version branch containing rebased packages.
 This is an important question, and we need to add tooling and policy around it; but for now this is primarily a policy question, and beyond the scope of this document.
-Different modules may have different appetite for risk and rebases, and hence have different policy around certification.
+Different modules may have different appetite for risk and rebases, and hence have different policy around "certification."

 **Parallel Availability:** The update streams for different module version branches must be able to coexist in our pipeline and released